Living with Bears

 - Alter your route to avoid a bear in the distance.

-- Make yourself as large and imposing as possible if the bear continues to approach.
+- If the bear approaches, make yourself as large and imposing as possible.
 Stand upright and wave your arms, jacket or other items.
 Make loud noises, such as yelling, whistles, and banging pots and pans.

 - Do not run and never play dead.